Aduda-Shem/Aduda-Shem/README.md

 # Hi there! <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="30" />

 ## WHOAMI
-I'm Shem Aduda – a passionate Cybersecurity enthusiast, Software Developer, and dedicated Python Lover.
+I'm Shem Aduda – a Software Developer, and dedicated Python Lover.

 Here's what you can expect from me: